Edward A. Flynn: Milwaukee police chief

 Flynn was sworn in as Milwaukee police chief on January 7, 2008.
 He was only the second outsider in the history of the Milwaukee Police Department to be named chief.

 In 2009, Flynn admitted to an affair with journalist Jessica McBride.
-Initial claims by Daniel Bice of the Milwaukee Journal Sentinel (MJS)—who pens a "Watchdog column" covering Wisconsin government entitled "No Quarter"—that the affair was ongoing or coincident with a McBride story on the police chief have been rebutted by Milwaukee Magazine editor Bruce Murphy.
+Initial claims by Daniel Bice of the Milwaukee Journal Sentinel (MJS)—who penned a "Watchdog column" covering Wisconsin government entitled "No Quarter"—that the affair was ongoing or coincident with a McBride story on the police chief have been rebutted by Milwaukee Magazine editor Bruce Murphy.
 Such coincidence would have implied conflict of interest, and so an issue of journalistic ethics, and Murphy, who edited the 5,400-word profile that McBride had written on Flynn, presented evidence to the contrary, and accused Bice of selective reporting of the facts of the Flynn-McBride case.
 Although Flynn claimed that the affair had ended in 2009, the scandal reemerged briefly in July 2012 when a letter written by McBride's husband to Flynn's wife asserting a continuing affair was submitted to the City of Milwaukee, and was thereafter released to the press.

 In late 2011, his contract was renewed for an additional four years, marking the first time since 1863 that a Milwaukee police chief was reappointed.
 He was credited with crime reductions every year of his tenure in Milwaukee, as well as mending police-citizen relations.

 In 2012, it was revealed that complaints were filed against seven Milwaukee police officers and a sergeant alleging that they performed unauthorized rectal searches during traffic stops.
 Flynn announced that all of them had been stripped of their police powers while the allegations were under investigation and urged citizens who felt that they had been subjected to an illegal strip search to come forward.

 Flynn was reappointed by a unanimous decision of the city's Fire and Police Commission to a third four-year term in July 2015.

 On January 8, 2018, Flynn announced his retirement as police chief effective February 16, 2018.